databrickslabs/dbx/docs/guides/python/devloop/mixed.md

 * Start typing code in your local IDE.
-* All changes will be automatically synchronized and you can call the code of your package directly from the notebooks.
+* All changes will be automatically synchronized, so you can call the code of your package directly from the notebooks.

 ## :material-package-variant: Using packaged artifacts from notebooks